eddrichjanzzen/eddrichjanzzen.github.io/_posts/blog/_posts/2021-08-29-support-for-password-authentication-removed.md

 category: blog
 tags:
   - tech
 description: "An article that describes the fix for the github error where the support for password authentication was removed.
-The shows the step by step guide to fix the issue for MacOS users"
+The article shows the step by step guide to fix the issue for MacOS users"
 ---

 #### Password authentication was removed